vippsas/vipps-recurring-api/vipps-recurring-api.md

 from Common topics, for more details about the landing page.

-**Note:** If payment should be required to activate an agreement, you need to specify an initial charge.
+**Please note:** If payment should be required to activate an agreement, you need to specify an initial charge.
 If you are dealing with physical goods, this should be a RESERVE_CAPTURE, but for digital goods where the customer instantly gains access, DIRECT_CAPTURE might be easier to manage.
 See [Initial charge](#initial-charge).